 Take a look at YouTube’s recommended upload settings.
 Do you know what all this means?
+The nuts and bolts of a digital video and audio file are important to understand, even if your end deliverable is just a consumer web player.

 The size of an image, sometimes called its “raster”.
 The most fundamental element of a digital image is called a “picture+element” or “pixel”.
 When you hear people talk about “HD” or “8K”, they’re talking about resolution or how many pixels make up a given frame.